-If the pool contains only one mortgage loan, a prepayment or a default on the loan may result in the termination of the pool.
+If the pool contains only one mortgage loan, a prepayment or a default on the mortgage loan may result in the termination of the pool.
 The pool may be backed by only one mortgage loan at issuance or at a later date due to the earlier payment or default of the other mortgages included in the pool.
 As a result, if the mortgage loan is prepaid in full or if the mortgage loan defaults, resulting in acceleration and prepayment in full, its stated principal balance will be distributed to certificateholders and the pool will be terminated.
-See "YIELD, MATURITY AND PREPAYMENT CONSIDERATIONS-Maturity and Prepayment Considerations-Prepayment of a Mortgage Loan" and "-Prepayments Related to Servicing Practices for Distressed Loans-Servicing Practices for Distressed Loans" for a more complete description of the effect of a prepayment in full or a mortgage loan default.